Learn all about migraine prevention and how to create a preventive strategy with your provider

 Flu-like symptoms (rare)

 Anti-CGRP therapies are injections designed specifically for treating and preventing migraine.
 This article answers common questions about anti-CGRP therapies, which are designed to target CGRP, a protein involved in generating the head pain associated with migraine.
-Anti-CGRP therapies work by blocking CGRP from attaching to its receptor, thereby blocking the pain signal.
-In comparison with traditional medications, anti-CGRPs typically have fewer side effects.

 These are old standbys in migraine prevention.
-The evidence favors the beta-blockers metoprolol, propranolol and timolol, followed by atenolol and nadolol.
+Evidence favors the beta-blockers metoprolol, propranolol and timolol, followed by atenolol and nadolol.
 Propranolol and timolol have U.S. Food and Drug Administration (FDA) approval for migraine prevention; the others do not.
 Side effects include low blood pressure, low heart rate, fatigue, depression, nausea, insomnia and dizziness.

 This group of medications can be equally as effective as beta blockers.
 Divalproex sodium and sodium valproate is a long-standing and effective preventive agent.
 Generally, it is well tolerated too, but can be associated with weight gain and polycystic ovaries, and should be avoided by those with liver disease.
 Topiramate is another effective preventive medication.
 While it can result in tingling, word finding problems and memory issues, it can also cause appetite suppression.
 Both valproate and topiramate are FDA-approved for migraine prevention.
 Neither should be used in women who are not using birth control, as they can cause birth defects.
 Other commonly used anti-seizure medications for prevention, such as gabapentin and lamotrigine, are not FDA approved.

-Antidepressant medications
+Antidepressant Medications

 Amitriptyline is an old, inexpensive medication that effectively prevents episodic migraine.
 While it can help with sleep and mood, it can result in weight gain, sedation and dry mouth.
 A newer antidepressant that made it to the preventive list is venlafaxine, which helps with mood and does not result in weight gain.
 You can take these in the morning and it can be energizing, so it does not help people fall asleep.
 Selective serotonin reuptake inhibitors, such as fluoxetine (Prozac), sertraline (Zoloft) and paroxetine (Paxil) work well for depression and anxiety, but lack strong evidence supporting effectiveness as migraine preventives.